pascal-giguere/mastofeed/README.md

 Mastofeed requires that you use a Mastodon bot account and generate an access token for it.

-To do so, log into your Mastodon instance with your bot account, then go to Preferences > Development and create a new application with the `write:media` and `write:statuses` scopes.
+To do so, log into your Mastodon instance with your bot account, then go to Preferences > Development and create a new application with the `read:accounts`, `read:statuses` and `write:statuses` scopes.
 Take note of the access token generated for your application.

 ## Installation